grenierdev/k8s-share-hosting/README.md

 So we'll want to create our own proxy for the forwarding rules.
 We'll use Traefik which has built-in support for Kubernetes Ingress.

+Based on [this](https://blog.osones.com/en/kubernetes-traefik-and-lets-encrypt-at-scale.html), in the future we might be able to use [Kubernetes' builtin etcd](https://github.com/containous/traefik/issues/926).

 `kubectl create -f deploy/traefik.1.yaml`

 Because of this [bug](https://github.com/containous/traefik/issues/927), we need to manualy delete a key from Consul.